 - are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff should always act in the best interests of the child. - understand that safeguarding and promoting welfare of children is everyone's responsibility and are fully committed to every aspect of the schools' Child Protection and Safeguarding Policy. - are expected to build on trusted relationships and provide a safe and caring environment in which children can develop the confidence to voice ideas, feelings and opinions.
 Children should be treated with respect within a framework of agreed and understood behaviour. - should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child. - are aware of symptoms of abuse and have a responsibility to identify and report suspected abuse, in order to ensure the safety and wellbeing of the students in the school.
-In doing so, they should seek advice and support as necessary from the DSL. - follow the referral and local early help processes set out in this policy and should expect to support other agencies and professionals in early help assessment following any referral. - keep clear, dated, factual and confidential records of child protection concerns. - are required to adhere to the policies, protocols, Code of Conduct (Appendix 1) and the standards in the Staff Handbook. - are expected to partake in appropriate safeguarding and child protection training and professional development sessions considered appropriate by the Principal/DSL.
-They must complete and regularly review any online courses in Child Protection and ensure that they have followed the required quidelines for any updates (reading of relevant documentation), as required, to provide them with relevant skills on effective safeguarding. - must forward a copy of the certificate of completion of any courses to the HR department and DSL to be kept on staff records.
+In doing so, they should seek advice and support as necessary from the DSL. - follow the referral and local early help processes set out in this policy and should expect to support other agencies and professionals in early help assessment following any referral. - keep clear, dated, factual and confidential records of child protection concerns. - Are required to know about (and feel confident to use) school safeguarding systems, including: the Child Protection and Safeguarding policy and protocols, Staff Code of Conduct (Appendix 1), the standards in the Staff Handbook; and the student Positive Behaviour policy and Anti-Bullying policy.
+They are aware of the role and identity of the designated safeguarding lead (DSL) and any deputies. - Should be familiar with the school's safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods, as outlined in the BISL Attendance Policy. - are expected to partake in appropriate safeguarding and child protection training and professional development sessions considered appropriate by the Principal/DSL.
+They must complete and regularly review any online courses in Child Protection and ensure that they have followed the required guidelines for any updates (reading of relevant documentation), as required, to provide them with relevant skills on effective safeguarding. - must forward a copy of the certificate of completion of any courses to the HR department and DSL to be kept on staff records.